marinaMiller39636/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and checklists to ensure you don't forget anything important.
  -- 212字

+# 2024-01-15
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
+Always strive to learn new programming languages and technologies, as this will expand your knowledge and make you a more well-rounded developer.
+Lastly, never be afraid to ask for help or seek guidance from others.
+Remember, the more you learn, grow,and collaborate,the better you will become as a programmer.